shantel-martinez/shantel-martinez.github.io/outreach.md

 ### Falling Numbers Summit 2016
 As a result of a low FN crisis in the Pacific Northwest in 2016, the wheat community gathered together to tackle the low FN problem.
 Scientists, farmers, commissioners, bakers, and breeders all attended and as a result, wrote a white paper sent to congress to request additional funding to research this issue more in depth.
-Listen to one of the great achievements from this summit on Wheat All About It's Episode
+Listen to one of the great achievements from this summit on Wheat All About It's [Episode 73](http://wagrains.org/podcast/episode-73-falling-numbers-rising-optimism/)

 {::options parse_block_html="false" /}